Sacred Heart University Nike Tennis Camp Fairfield, Connecticut

 - Safe, healthy and fun environment

-Paul Gagliardi is entering his seventh season at the reigns of the men's tennis program in 2012-13.Read Full Bio
+Paul Gagliardi is entering his eighth season at the reigns of the men's tennis program in 2013-2014.Read Full Bio

 The Pioneers finished the 2010 season with the best record in the programs history at 16-8 including an undefeated run through the Northeast Conference in dual match play in he regular season.
 The Pioneers were led by Kirill Kasyanov who took home the program's first-ever NEC Player of the Year award.